 - Talk To Us For Delayed Whiplash Claims Advice

 Whiplash injuries can be painful, and while many of these injuries resolve completely within a fairly short period of time, symptoms may not immediately be apparent.
 If you suffered a delayed whiplash injury, it could still be just as painful as if you felt the effects right away.
-This type of injury may even have an impact on your finances if you need to take time off work to recover.
+Should your whiplash symptoms be delayed, this may even have an impact on your finances if you need to take time off work to recover.

-The guides also offers advice on compensation amounts and other damages you could claim, which would include your losses.
-It offers essential advice on how to find a personal injury solicitor willing to represent you on a No Win No Fee basis.
+The guide also offers advice on compensation amounts and other damages you could claim, which would include your losses.
+It offers essential advice on finding a personal injury solicitor willing to represent your delayed whiplash claims on a No Win No Fee basis.

 Whiplash is an injury caused when involved in a car accident.
 However, it could also happen if you take part in sporting activities or you received trauma to your head/neck.
 In simple terms, an injury to the tendons and ligaments in the neck caused by the head making a sharp jerking movement could result in whiplash.
 Delayed whiplash could occur when symptoms are not immediately noticed, but after a period of time, the symptoms become apparent.

 According to PubMed.gov, a late whiplash diagnosis could be made for cases where disabilities and symptoms are noted more than six months from when an initial accident occurred.
 According to their study, which took into account 300 cases of late whiplash, symptoms consist of the following: